How businesses can maximize their tax savings

 Small-business health care credit.
 The maximum credit is 50% of group health coverage premiums paid by the employer, provided it contributes at least 50% of the total premium or of a benchmark premium.
 Only employers with fewer that 25 full-time equivalent employees (FTEs) and average annual wages below certain thresholds are eligible.
 And the credit is reduced for employers with more than 10 FTEs or average wages exceeding certain amounts.
 Contact your tax advisor for details.
 Warning: To qualify for the credit, online enrollment in the Small Business Health Options Program (SHOP) generally is required.
 In addition, the credit can be taken for only two years, and they must be consecutive.
 (Credits taken before 2014 don’t count, however.)

 Family and medical leave credit.
-For 2018 and 2019, the TCJA created a tax credit for qualifying employers that begin providing paid family and medical leave to their employees.
-(Under the CAA, the credit has been extended through 2025.)
+The TCJA created a tax credit for qualifying employers that begin providing paid family and medical leave to their employees.
 It is equal to a minimum of 12.5% of the employee’s wages paid during that leave (up to 12 weeks per year) and can be as much as 25% of wages paid.
 Ordinary paid leave that employees are already entitled to doesn’t qualify.
-In addition, wages taken into account when computing the new paid leave credit amount under the CARES Act won’t be taken into account when computing this paid family medical leave credit.
-Additional rules and limits apply.
+This credit is scheduled to expire Dec.
+31, 2025.

 An exit strategy is a plan for passing on responsibility for running the company, transferring ownership and extracting your money from the business.
 This requires planning well in advance of the transition.
 Here are the most common exit options: